PERSONAL INJURY RESOURCES

 Compensation in wrongful death cases

-For those who have lost a loved one in a preventable accident, the Michigan wrongful death law firm of Sommers Schwartz is here to help.
-Our team of skilled injury lawyers are well respected throughout Michigan and across the country and are known for helping aggrieved loved ones pursue maximum compensation for their loss.
+For those who have lost a loved one in a preventable accident, the Michigan law firm of Sommers Schwartz is here to help.
+Our team of skilled injury lawyers are well respected throughout Michigan and across the country and are known for helping clients get the compensation they – and their deceased love ones – deserve.

 Featured Result